Qojgjg/AI-Trading-Bot/README.md

 All the seemingly beautiful traditional indicators should only work for this type of prediction.

 Looking at traditional indicators, in technical analysis, they are all a function of historical prices.
-No matter how smart, natural, intuitive, complex, or sophisticated those indicators are, they are just at most 200 individual functions of historical price, volumes, and order books.
-The quantitative logic and intuition itself is worthless unless they contribute to the prediction accuracy.
+No matter how smart, natural, intuitive, complex, or sophisticated those indicators are, they are just at most 200 individual functions of historical prices, volumes, and order book states.
+The smart quantitative logic and intuition itself are worthless unless they contribute to the prediction accuracy.

 That said, why should we keep sticking to a handful of traditional indicators, while a simple Deep Neural Network alone can find a best function among trillions of trillions candidate functions, which can approximate any continuous function of historical prices, like the hidden true indicator that we seek.